Volcano erupts in southern Chile, belching ash, smoke into sky

 LATAM Airlines LAN.SN said it has cancelled flights to and from neighbouring Puerto Montt, the area's largest city, due to the presence of volcanic ash, which can potentially damage aircraft and make flying dangerous.

 Trevor Moffat, who lives in Ensenada, some 10 km from the volcano, said he and his family fled when the volcano erupted.
-The 2,003-meter-tall Volcano Calbuco saw its last major eruption in 1961.
+The last major eruption of the 2,003-meter-tall Volcano Calbuco was in 1961.

 "It sounded like a big tractor trailer passing by the road, rattling and shaking, guttural rumbling. ...
 We left everything there, grabbed my kid, my dog, got in the car with my wife," Moffat said.